 If your EASA Licence was issued by the UK CAA before the end of 2020 the current advice from them is that it became a UK licence after that date, and you lost EASA privileges.

 If your licence was issued by another EASA State before the end of 2020 you retained EASA privileges after that date but you will be unable to operate UK registered aircraft.
 However, the UK will allow some EASA licence holders referred to as ‘recent UK-issued Part FCLs’ to have the equivalent UK licences issued in parallel to EASA licences, without additional training or testing, for a period of up to 2 years.
 We interpret ‘recent UK-issued Part FCLs’ as meaning ‘people who in the recent past held a UK licence issued under EASA Part FCL, such as for instance a PPL issued by the UK under EASA rules’.

 Have you started training, but were not issued a licence before the end of 2020?

 In this case you will still need to decide whether to aim for an EASA licence or a UK licence.
 When making your decision consider, if you are British, how useful an EASA licence will be, as you are unlikely to have the right to live and work in the EU even if you do hold an EASA licence.

-If you are training for an EASA licence your State Of Licence Issue (SOLI) must be an EASA Member State, and after 2020 the UK will not be a Member State as of 1 January 2021.
+If you are training for an EASA licence your State Of Licence Issue (SOLI) must be an EASA Member State, and the UK is no longer a Member State as of 1 January 2021.
 You must therefore choose which other European State to have as your SOLI.

 For theory testing this is straightforward, as you can train with an ATO in one country and test in another country.
 If you train with Bristol Groundschool, we recommend that you do your EASA ATPL exams with Austro Control, which you can sit at Clevedon, as Bristol Groundschool is an Austro Control examination centre.